 4 Timing

-An interim report will be presented to Study Group 1 in 2015.
-It is proposed that this study should be completed in 2017, when a final report will be submitted.
+An interim report will be presented to Study Group 1 in 2019.
+It is proposed that this study should be completed in 2021, when a final report will be submitted, along with any recommendations that may be adopted during the study period.

 5 Proposers/sponsors